 Welcome to the latest edition of the weekly Somerset Covid-19 update for key stakeholders.
 This update is produced on behalf of the Somerset Covid-19 Engagement Board and is designed to provide a weekly update on the current Covid-19 situation in Somerset.

-On Tuesday, the Prime Minister announced the Covid-19 response: opens in a new windowAutumn and Winter planopens PDF file .
+On Tuesday, the Prime Minister announced the Covid-19 response: Autumn and Winter plan.
 The Government’s stated aim is to ‘sustain the progress made and prepare the country for future challenges, while ensuring the NHS does not come under unsustainable pressure’.
 The Government hopes to achieve this with ‘Plan A’ which can be summarised as follows:

 - Building our defences through pharmaceutical interventions: vaccines, antivirals and disease modifying therapeutics